nvietsang/jekyll-now/projects.md

 + **LineXO (Mobile Application Development course):** Worked with a team of 4 members to build an Android application of game.
 Designed database and implemented with Firebase.
 [GitHub](https://github.com/nvietsang/linexo) [Slide](https://github.com/nvietsang/linexo/blob/master/Presentation/LineXO/LineXO.pdf)

 ## University of Limoges (UNILIM)
 These are educational projects which I did in different courses in UNILIM.
 Personally, I think most of them are really interesting.
-I feel like I learned a ton of things whenever finishing them.
+I feel like I learned a ton of things when finishing them.

 + **NIDS based on Deep Learning:** Built a real-time Network Intrusion Detection System (NIDS).
 Combined AI and Big Data technologies.
 Implemented with [Snort](https://www.snort.org) (to detect suspect traffic), Kafka (to coordinate data thanks to consumer and producer), Deep Learning (to build model based on dataset [KDDCup99](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html) and predict type of attacks), Zeek (to transform pcap to readable data), Spark (to convert data to KDD99Cup's format).
 [Demo](https://www.youtube.com/watch?v=5G5mZ2JT_jo)